jclupo/Latin102-05/quiz2.md

 > Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-  - The brothers, with whom Eurytion came to the wedding, were violent centaurs.
+  > The brothers, with whom Eurytion came to the wedding, were violent centaurs.
+  >  quibus
+  >  The borthers--Masculine, plural
+  >  Ablative case because it is the object of preposition

 2. Dexamenus was afraid of Eurytion.
 Deianira was promised in marriage to Eurytion.
-  - Dexamenus was afraid of Eurytion, to whom Deianira was promised in marriage.
+  > Dexamenus was afraid of Eurytion, to whom Deianira was promised in marriage.
+  > cui
+  > Eurytion--Masculine, singular
+  > Dative case because it is the indirect object.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
-  - Eurytion, who's brothers were centaurs, expected to marry Deianira
+  > Eurytion, who's brothers were centaurs, expected to marry Deianira.
+  > cuius
+  > Eurytion--Masculine, singular
+  > Genitive case becasue it shows possession.

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
-  - Nessus, who Herculkes killed, tried to rape Deianira.
+  > Nessus, who Herculkes killed, tried to rape Deianira.
+  > quem
+  > Nessus--Masculine, singular
+  > Accusative case because it is the direct object.

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-  - Nessus gave Deianira a vial of blood by which Hercules was poisoned.
+  > Nessus gave Deianira a vial of blood by which Hercules was poisoned.
+  > quo
+  > the blood--Masculine, singular
+  > Ablative case because it is the object of preposition.

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
-  - In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.
+  > In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.
+  > quem
+  > Busiris--Masculine, singular
+  > Accusative case because it is the direct object.

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-  - Prometheus’ heart was devoured by an eagle that Hercules shot dead with his arrows.
+  > Prometheus’ heart was devoured by an eagle that Hercules shot dead with his arrows.
+  > quem
+  > the egale--Masculine, singular
+  > Accusative case because it is the direct object.

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
-  - Lycus tried to kill Megara and her sons Therimachus and Ophites.
+  > Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.
+  > qui
+  > Lycus--Masculine, singular
+  > Nominative case because Lycus is the subject.

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
-  - Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
+  > Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
+  > cui
+  > Hercules--Masculine, singular
+  > dative case because it is the indirect object.

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-  - Hercules, who Juno drove threw Hercules into a fit of madness, killed his own wife Megara.
+  > Hercules, who Juno drove threw Hercules into a fit of madness, killed his own wife Megara.
+  > qui
+  > Hercules--Masculine, singular
+  > Nominative case because Hercules is the subject.

 Latin relative clauses